GreenDoge-Network/greendoge-blockchain/README.md

 1. GreenDoge is not yet available for trading.<br>
 2. The registered early participant rewards will be sent after the transfer function is activated.
 3. The default value of _mojo_per_chia=1,000,000,000,000 is too large.
 In order to avoid the problem of [integer overflow](https://en.wikipedia.org/wiki/Integer_overflow) that is difficult to deal with in the future, and to reward early community participants.
 The block reward of the mainnet has been confirmed as [the code](https://github.com/GreenDoge-Network/greendoge-blockchain/blob/main/greendoge/consensus/block_rewards.py).
-4. The reward for early participants in the community is one month.

 * The maximum value of UINT64 is 18,446,744,073,709,551,615<br>
 * _mojo_per_chia is 1,000,000,000,000<br>
 * 18,446,744,073,709,551,615 / 1,000,000,000,000 = 18,446,744 (very limited)
+4. The five-fold reward for early community participants is one month.

 ## Installing